Kilarin/minetest-mod-bridgetool/README.txt

 [url]https://github.com/Kilarin/minetest-mod-bridgetool/archive/master.zip[/url]

 [b]To install:[/b]
-Simply unzip the file into your mods folder, then rename the resulting folder from minetest-mod-bridgetool-master to bridgetool
-OR, simply install it directly from minetest using the online mod repository.
+Simply unzip the file into your mods folder, then rename the resulting folder from bridgetool-master to bridgetool OR, simply install it directly from minetest using the online mod repository.

 [b]Mod Database:[/b]